 For many people, the Mediterranean diet is considered one of the best diets.

-Among its benefits, is been shown to prevent diabetes, heart disease, stroke, fatty liver, autoimmune disorders, and even Alzheimer’s dementia, according to a study held in the Annals of Internal Medicine and published in the NPR.
+Among its benefits, is been shown to prevent diabetes, heart disease, stroke, fatty liver, autoimmune disorders, and even Alzheimer’s and dementia, according to a study held in the Annals of Internal Medicine and published in the NPR.

 How does the Mediterranean diet work?